wugner/UnityLocalizationFromExcel/README.md

 	> /Assets/Wugner/Localization/Generated/Resources/LocalizationConfig.asset

 	You can add the files by drag them into "Localiza Excel Files" field if they are in your unity project, or add relative path to "**Localize Excel File Paths**" field.
-	When you use the relative path, you can specify the file full path, or a directory which meams all files under this directory include sub directories will be imported.
+	When you use the relative path, you can set the file's path with file name, or a directory which means all files under this directory include sub directories will be imported.

 3. Click the menu "Localization/Reimport Excel Files" to import the files.
 The vocabulary assets will be generated in
 	> "/Assets/Wugner/Localization/Generated/Resources/"

 	folder, also the constant C# source file will be generated in
-	> "/Assets/Wugner/Localization/Generated/" folder
+	> "/Assets/Wugner/Localization/Generated/"

 4. Create a ui Text component under Canvas, add the "LocalizationText" component.
-Then you can set the id in your vocabulary files by selecting, and you can switch to any imported language to preview the effect.
+Then you can set the id which is configed in your vocabulary files by selecting in a dialog, and you can switch to any imported language to preview the effect.
-5. By using "LocalizationImage" component, you can also set image lick text.
+5. By using "LocalizationImage" component, you can also set image like the text.
 In this case, the content in vocabulary files means the name of ths sprite than under the Resouces folder.

 ***

-### The configuration asset
-Will add soon.

 ### The fomart of vocabulary files
 - xlsx,csv,xml are supported.
 It is recommended to use xml format since it is text file which can be versioned by git or other version control tools, and it can also storage many style infos by editing in Excel.
 You can create this xml format by using Excel's "save as" menu.
 - The first row is header row, which is important.
 The names of head are almost fixed except the content and font should followed by language names.
 The column's order can be changed.